 The laws and regulations that govern our business change rapidly.
 The United States government and the governments of states and foreign countries have attempted to regulate activities on the Internet.
-Evolving areas of law that are relevant to our business include privacy law, proposed encryption laws, content regulation, information security accountability regulation, and sales and use tax laws and regulations.
+Evolving areas of law that are relevant to our business include privacy and security laws, proposed encryption laws, content regulation, information security accountability regulation, and sales and use tax laws and regulations.
 Because of this rapidly evolving and uncertain regulatory environment, we cannot predict how these laws and regulations might affect our business.
 These uncertainties make it difficult to ensure compliance with the laws and regulations governing the Internet.
 These laws and regulations could harm us by subjecting us to liability or forcing us to change how we do business.
 In addition, certain laws mandate that our customers contractually require us to protect the privacy and security of certain personal and health related information.
 If we fail to abide by these required contractual provisions, our customers may terminate their contracts with us.
+In addition, the ARRA recently expanded the application of certain of the HIPAA privacy and security regulations to apply directly to business associates including us.
+Violations of HIPAA privacy and security regulations may result in civil and criminal penalties.
+Further, the ARRA has increased these penalties and strengthened other enforcement provisions of HIPAA, which may result in increased enforcement activity.
 See "Business - Government Regulation of the Internet and the Healthcare Industry" for a more complete discussion of these laws and regulations.